Synthetic Stimuli, Real Gains: Rethinking VLM Fine-Tuning Through Fully Controlled Data Generation

-\textbf{C. Scaling Synthetic Data} We progressively evaluate how varying the size of the synthetic training set affects model performance (\cref{fig:scaling_data_synth}).
-Across all models, accuracy increases rapidly with a small number of training stimuli.
-Most models reach near-optimal accuracy with only 10\% of the full set, after which performance plateaus, suggesting diminishing returns from additional data. \molmos and \qwens exhibit the fastest gains, achieving strong performance even with limited data, while \llavas improves more gradually but ultimately converges at a similar level. \clips shows a markedly different pattern, with minimal improvement at small scales followed by a sharp increase once sufficient samples are available, reflecting its greater dependence on data volume.
-Overall, the results demonstrate that \textbf{fine-tuning on a small, balanced subset of synthetic data is sufficient to achieve robust spatial reasoning}, highlighting the sample efficiency of fine-tuning on controlled synthetic data.
+\textbf{Results:} Across all models, accuracy increases rapidly with a small number of training stimuli (\Cref{fig:scaling_data_synth}).
+Most models reach near-optimal accuracy with only 10\% of the full set, after which performance plateaus, suggesting diminishing returns from additional data. \molmos exhibits the fastest gains, achieving strong performance even with limited data, while \llavas, \llavaone, and \qwens improve more gradually but ultimately converge at a similar level. \clips shows a different pattern, with minimal improvement at small scales followed by a sharp increase once sufficient samples are available, reflecting a greater dependence on data volume.
+Overall, the results demonstrate that fine-tuning on a small, balanced subset of synthetic data is sufficient to achieve robust performance, highlighting the sample efficiency of fine-tuning on controlled synthetic data.